seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 - Dragonborn grandma that works
 - Albino half Orc proffesor running the reliquary
 - Kiko would like to have books on language.
 	- Melora learns some infernal
 	- Malve haggles for a magic item
-- Created prototype version of Slippers of spider climbing
+	- Nithax created a prototype version of Slippers of spider climbing
 	- Tradge befriended an obnoxious and obsessed stranger
 	- Vram finds out whomever is blackmailing him, his letters are comming from the mayor's house.

 ***